-2.0TABLE 1.
-HSI DOMAINS.
+2.0 TABLE 1.
+HSI DOMAINS

 While DoD 5000.02 Enclosure 7 includes the necessary terminology for HSI integration by the military service, HSI by the system prime contractor and subcontractors is not possible unless is the procuring agency clearly communicates its HSI requirements via the Request for Proposal (RFP).
 A significant misconception among agencies that prepare, review and submit RFPs is that HSI and Human Factors Engineering (HFE) are identical.
 Whereas HFE is one domain in HSI focused on applying the knowledge of human capabilities and limitations in design, HSI is a management and integration activity focused on applying domain knowledge across all aspects of a system and ensuring that any competing requirements and conflicts are resolved.
-This includes design and logistics tradeoff decisions that impact Training, Safety, Occupational Health, Habitability, Force Protection and Survivability, Manpower, and Personnel domains, and integrating all the domains.
+This includes design and logistics tradeoff decisions that impact integration of all domains.

 There are several ways in which the terms HSI and HFE are confused.
 For instance, HSI could be called out in an RFP when the author means HFE, or HFE is called out when the author intended HSI.
-Such a simple error can then have implications further along in the system development lifecycle and deliverables whenever there is such a misunderstanding.
+Such a simple error can then have implications further along in the system development lifecycle and deliverables.
 A review of several documents revealed how pervasive this error is.
-For example, a SOW on one project called out the development of an HSI Management Plan as a Human Factors effort.
-Another project, presumably as the result of a poorly written SOW, placed the HSI alongside Logistics, Training, Maintainability and Safety, rather than in its appropriate role of planning and facilitating the coordination and execution of HSI.
+For example, a SOW for one project called out the development of an HSI Management Plan as a Human Factors effort.
+Another project, presumably as the result of a poorly written SOW, placed the HSI effort alongside Logistics, Training, Maintainability and Safety.
 Ultimately these mistakes reflect on the quality of HSI deliverables that are delivered to the customer, as the deliverables will reflect only the HFE effort, not the integration of HSI domains per 5000.02, Enclosure 7.

-For companies or organizations that receive proposals based on these erroneous RFPs, the HSI/HFE misconception creates four problems:
+For companies or organizations that receive proposals based on these erroneous RFPs, the HSI/HFE misconception creates three problems:

-- 1. Contractors may have little ability or motivation to try and enable or develop, from the grass roots level, a fully integrated HSI approach.
-In addition, contractors may not have access to real end users for enabling or developing grass roots HSI efforts, especially in pre-proposal phases. - 2.
-The RFPs tie the hands of HSI professionals with respect to planning, scheduling, and writing into the proposal a fully integrated HSI effort. - 3.
-The acquisition authority doesn't, won't or can't hold suppliers to the intent of their need. - 4.
+1. Contractors may have little ability or motivation to enable or develop, from the grass roots level, a fully integrated HSI approach The RFP in essence ties the hands of HSI

+- professionals with respect to planning, scheduling and writing into the proposal a fully integrated HSI effort. - 2.
+The acquisition authority doesn't, won't or can't hold suppliers to the intent of their need. - 3.
 If a DOD requirement for HSI is not specified as an evaluated percentage (10 percent or more) in the RFP, then it is in the "trade space," and is often traded out.
-This therefore becomes a risk to the acquisition agency, the contractor, and ultimately the user if the system isn't built to their real needs.
+This therefore becomes a risk to the acquisition agency, the contractor and ultimately the user if the system isn't built to their real needs.

-Government entities that erroneously identify HSI may also be setting the program up for cost overrun or outright failure when they have to go back and fix issues if the end user rejects the product produced.
+Government entities that erroneously identify HSI may also be setting the program up for cost overrun or outright failure if the end user rejects the product produced and costly changes are required.

 Fortunately, DoD has recognized this shortcoming.
-A government/industry partnership consisting of DoD HSI Standards Working Group and the Society for Automotive Engineers (SAE) G-45 Technical Committee is currently developing an HSI industry "best practice" standard for HSI; one of the goals is to mitigate the risk of HFE and HSI terms being used interchangeably (SAE, in review).
+A government/industry partnership consisting of DoD HSI Standards Working Group and the Society for Automotive Engineers (SAE) G-45 Human Systems Integration Committee is currently developing an HSI industry "best practice" standard for HSI; one of the goals is to mitigate the risk of HFE and HSI terms being used interchangeably (SAE, in review).
 Even when implemented, though, the standard may still not address the common misperception that HSI and HFE are one and the same.
 What is needed is a brief set of general guidelines RFP developers can follow to eliminate this misperception.